microsoft/Application-Insights-Workbooks/Documentation/LegacyAI/DeprecatedWorkbookRetrievalTool.md

 7. Click on one of the workbooks in the grid.
 Your workbook should now look something like this:
     ![advanced editor](../Images/DeprecatedWb_RetrievalTool_LegacyWbConversion.png)
 8. Click the button at the bottom of the workbook labeled "Open Content as Workbook"
-9. A new workbook will open with the exact content of the old private workbook that you selected.
-You can now treat this like any new workbook.
+9. A new workbook view will appear with the content of the old legacy workbook that you selected.
+In that view you can save this as a standard Workbook.